What is Cancer Families for Affordable Medicine?

 Cancer affects us all in different ways, but it also unites us.
 Many cancer patients know the frustration of high co-pays and deductibles, exorbitantly priced drugs, and battles with insurance companies for approval of necessary treatments.
 We know that having to bear those burdens while struggling to stay alive is one of the harsh realities of cancer.
 We know that cancer affects families, friends, and communities, not just the person in treatment.
 Together we strive to ensure cancer patients have better access to affordable life-saving medicines.

-Our current campaign is to educate Members of the US Congress about the dangers of the Trans-Pacific Partnership (TPP) for people with cancer.
-The TPP would lock in policies that keep prices high and going up, create barriers to access, and give incentives for drug companies to engage in legal maneuvers instead of investing in innovative life saving medicines.
+Our current campaign is to educate Members of the U.S. Congress about the dangers of the NAFTA renegotiations for people with cancer.
+Changes to NAFTA – the North American Free Trade Agreement – could lock in policies that keep prices high, create barriers to access, and give incentives for drug companies to engage in legal maneuvers instead of investing in innovative life saving medicines.

-Cancer Families for Affordable Medicine is focussed on advocacy in the US, but we coordinate with allies in other TPP countries and around the world who are concerned about making cancer treatment affordable.
-The TPP would have an especially devastating effect on access to medicines in low-income countries that are part of the agreement, such as Mexico, Peru, and Vietnam.
+Cancer Families for Affordable Medicine is focused on advocacy in the U.S., but we coordinate with allies around the world who are concerned about making cancer treatment affordable.
+Policies limiting access to medicine would have an especially devastating effect in low-income communities in Mexico, Canada and the U.S.

 Our Story, Our Leadership